-Both databases support single-key/single-shard transactions.
+Both databases support single-key and single-shard transactions.
 In MongoDB, the transaction is coordinated by the primary in a Replica Set.
-In YugaByte DB, the transaction is coordinated by Raft leader for a shard (similar to Google Spanner).
+In Yugabyte DB, the transaction is coordinated by Raft leader for a shard (similar to Google Spanner).

 MongoDB secondary indexes are not global and have to be updated often with all updates blocked for special cases such as unique secondary indexes.
 On the other hand, global secondary indexes leverage distributed txns to remain always consistent without any need for out-of-band index re-builds.

 MongoDB’s WiredTiger storage engine runs only the B-Tree mode even though WiredTiger itself has support for the Log Structured Merge (LSM) mode.
 B-Tree engines are good for fast searches while LSM engines are suitable for storing large amounts of data on modern SSDs.
 While LSM engines can be optimzied to increase read informance, optimizing write performance in a B-Tree engine is not easy.
 This choice of B-Tree engine tends to make MongoDB suitable only for small workloads where each ReplicaSet primary node is a terabyte or less.
 However, Yugabyte DB can store multi-terabytes of data per node and elastically scale as needed.

 Relevant blog posts